antsmartian/angular2/README.md

 After completing installation type in your favourite shell:

-* `gulp play` to start a "Hello World" app in a new browser window.
+* `gulp play` to start the app in a new browser window.
 App files are observed and will be re-transpiled on each change.

+##Thanks

+The project's base structure is inspired from [ng2-play](https://github.com/pkozlowski-opensource/ng2-play).